ryonakae/vscode-lm-proxy/README.md

 ### Using the API

+Once the server is running, you can use either the OpenAI or Anthropic compatible API endpoints.

+#### OpenAI Compatible API

-Once the server is running, you can send requests to either the `http://localhost:4000/openai/chat/completions` or `http://localhost:4000/openai/v1/chat/completions` endpoint in the same format as the OpenAI Chat Completions API:
+Send requests to either the `http://localhost:4000/openai/chat/completions` or `http://localhost:4000/openai/v1/chat/completions` endpoint in the same format as the OpenAI Chat Completions API:

 ```bash
 # Traditional format